RBC Capital Mkts lifts B2Gold Corp. [BTG] price estimate. Who else is bullish?

 2020 Gold Production and Revenue Highlights.

-B2Gold Corp. represents 1.05 billion in outstanding shares, while the company has a total market value of $5.16 billion with the latest information.
-BTG stock price has been found in the range of $4.89 to $5.06.
+Over the last 12 months, BTG stock rose by 15.51%.
+The one-year B2Gold Corp. stock forecast points to a potential downside of -42.57.
+The average equity rating for BTG stock is currently 1.50, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 7.12M shares, BTG reached a trading volume of 8178225 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $5.24 billion, with 1.05 billion shares outstanding and 1.04 billion shares in the current float.
+Compared to the average trading volume of 7.28M shares, BTG stock reached a trading volume of 9426726 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about B2Gold Corp.
-[BTG]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BTG shares is $3.50 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BTG stock is a recommendation set at 1.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.